 Ken identifies the tools, team, arguments and strategy needed to achieve his clients’ objectives, identifying any actual or perceived weakness quickly so that it can be overcome and minimized.
 Ken’s substantive competency lies at the crossroads of science, regulation and human health, which also has naturally led him into the environmental realm.
 He has handled a number of environmental claims and lawsuits pertaining to allegations of contamination of land, air and water, EPA enforcement actions and professional negligence claims.

-Ken’s diverse practice also extends to the law of lawyering, including legal ethics and defense of professional liability claims.
-Besides representing a number of other law firms in these matters, Ken served as Barnes & Thornburg's general counsel from 1995 to 2015, and chairman of the firm’s Professional Responsibility Committee from 1993 to 2001.
+Ken’s diverse practice also extended to the law of lawyering, including legal ethics and defense of professional liability claims.
+Besides representing a number of other law firms in these matters, Ken served as Barnes & Thornburg's general counsel from 1995 to 2015, and chair of the firm’s Professional Responsibility Committee from 1993 to 2001.

-Ken has always been heavily involved in diversity, inclusion and lawyer development at Barnes & Thornburg.
+Ken was always heavily involved in diversity, inclusion and lawyer development at Barnes & Thornburg and was an active member of the firm’s Diversity and Inclusion Committee.
 In recognition of his many contributions, the firm created the “Kenneth H. Inskeep Mentoring Award” which is conferred annually to one of the firm’s lawyers.
-Ken is an active member of the firm’s Diversity and Inclusion Committee.

 Ken has been an active participant in many civic activities, including performing extensive pro bono work for The Nature Conservancy (for which he received its highest volunteer award).
 Ken and his wife are passionate about advocating for and providing support to the LGBTQ community, and particularly LGBTQ youth.

 Former trustee, The Nature Conservancy, Indiana Chapter

 Indiana Super Lawyers, 2004-2018